AbhishekKantharia/AWS-Otel-Collector-Clone/README.md

 Use the community resources below for getting help with the ADOT Collector.
 * Open a support ticket with [AWS Support](http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
-* Use [GitHub issues](https://github.com/aws-observability/aws-otel-collector/issues) to report bugs and request features.
+* Use [GitHub issues](https://github.com/AbhishekKantharia/AWS-Otel-Collector-Clone/issues) to report bugs and request features.
-* Join our GitHub [Community](https://github.com/aws-observability/aws-otel-community) for AWS Distro for OpenTelemetry to ask your questions, file issues, or request enhancements.
-* If you think you may have found a bug, open a [bug report](https://github.com/aws-observability/aws-otel-collector/issues/new?template=bug_report.md).
+* If you think you may have found a bug, open a [bug report](https://github.com/AbhishekKantharia/AWS-Otel-Collector-Clone/new?template=bug_report.md).
 * For contributing guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 #### ADOT Collector Built-in Components